abetrack3/automate-jplag/README.md

 There are few steps to be taken care of before this script can be run

 * #### Download the source code:

     * You can either clone it using `git clone https://github.com/abetrack3/automate-jplag.git`.
 (Assuming you have git installed)

     * Or, download as zip from here https://github.com/abetrack3/automate-jplag and then extract

 * #### Start your IDE:

     * Open the folder containing the source code in your IDE (example: VSCode, PyCharm)

 * #### Install dependencies:

     * (Optional) Upgrade your pip by entering the following command: `pip  install --upgrade pip`

-    * It is recommended to create a virtual environment beforehand
+    * (Recommended) Create a virtual environment beforehand

         * Enter the following command from your IDE's terminal `python -m venv plagiarismVenv'

         * Activate the environment: `.\plagiarismVenv\Scripts\activate`